 - Multicore support (SMP) up to 8 cores

-Platform Builder for Windows Embedded Compact 7 (a plug-in for Visual Studio 2008) is an integrated development environment (IDE) for building customized embedded operating system designs.
+Platform Builder for Windows® Embedded Compact 2013 (a plug-in for Microsoft Visual Studio® 2012, 2013 and 2015) is an integrated development environment (IDE) for building customized embedded operating system designs.
 Platform Builder comes with all of the development tools needed to design, create, build, test, and debug your project.

-To write applications for Windows Embedded Compact 7, Microsoft offers a familiar set of programming languages that use managed or unmanaged code.
-Visual Studio 2008 takes full advantage of the .NET Compact Framework, which uses public Internet standards to enable integration with new and existing applications running on any platform.
+To write applications for Windows® Embedded Compact 2013, Microsoft offers a familiar set of programming languages that use managed or unmanaged code.
+Microsoft Visual Studio® takes full advantage of the .NET Compact Framework, which uses public Internet standards to enable integration with new and existing applications running on any platform.
 Supported languages include Visual C++, Visual C#, and Visual Basic.
 Siliverlight technology is fully integrated as well.

 The integrated ARM based Emulator helps you easily to test your CE image without having a hardware platform.

-Windows Embedded Compact 7 is the only operating system from Microsoft with native real-time capabilities.
+Windows® Embedded Compact 2013 is the only operating system from Microsoft with native real-time capabilities.
 Of course, the latency times vary with the speed and architecture of the processor.